yannikmadeheim-del/pyFBS-nonlinear/docs/examples/01_static_display.rst

 3D Display
 ##########

-The :mod:`pyFBS` supports  can visualized in a 3D display.
-The 3D display enables depiction of structures, sensors, impacts, channels and virtual points in a simple and intuitive way.
+The :mod:`pyFBS` can be used for 3D visualization.
+The 3D display enables depiction of structures, sensors, impacts, channels and virtual points in a simple and intuitive, Pythonic manner.
 Furthermore, the 3D display supports motion animation, where objects or mode shapes can be animated with ease.
 For the 3D visualization a python package `PyVista <https://docs.pyvista.org/index.html>`_ is used.

 .. note::